-Soon numbness crept up my arms from holding Shira.
-Even though she was light for a three year old, I wasn’t used to lugging around a small child.
+SOON NUMBNESS CREPT up my arms.
+Even though Shira was light for three, I wasn’t used to lugging around a small child.

 Daniel offered to carry her, but she clung to me.

-Daniel adjusted the backpacks on his shoulders.
+He adjusted our backpacks he’d slung on his shoulders.
 “Not far.”

 Daniel pulled out his iPhone.
 “Let me see if I can reach my brother.”

-At least we had packed lightly.
-We would not have been able to walk as far on foot with Shira and the heavy backpacks.
-I started to call my mother, but my cell hadn’t worked since I left America.
-How long would the EMP attack destroy civilian communication in the West?
+I started to call my mother, but my cell hadn’t worked since I left America a few weeks earlier.
+How long would the EMP attack in the United States keep communications down in the West?

 I leaned against a stone pillar beside the road littered with debris and switched Shira to my other side.
 Jumping from one worrisome thought to another, I couldn’t focus.
 Even though I knew time was an illusion, how long had we really been gone?
 Could it be more than a few weeks?

 Daniel interrupted my musings.
 “I can’t call or text.”